PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

 - ***void _UpdateTurnState(motor& currMotor, float filteredSignal)***
     - Function:
       - Updates the currMotor to the TURN state
+      - Writes a rotation value between 90 and 180 based on filteredSignal level
     - Arguments:
       - currMotor (motor): the current motor we are iterating through
       - filteredSignal (float): the EMG signal from the MyoWare sensor